mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 }
 ```

 As you can see, we use *asymmetric* method to pass two transitions, the first one for insertion and another one for removal.

-**Bonus tip: We can pass here combined transition which we created before.**
+We can pass here combined transition which we created.

 #### Conclusion
 Today we discussed multiple ways of animating changes in *SwiftUI*.
 It totally depends on you and on use-case which way you have to choose.
 By spending more and more time with *SwiftUI*, I understand that it is already a compelling framework.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!